 - Monthly email newsletter – this newsletter is sent at the start of each month, and lists registrations taking place that month

 - Seasonal Program Guides – these seasonal guides lists program details, including registration information, for programs taking place during that season

 Recent email newsletters and seasonal program guides are accessible through canucksautism.ca.

 CAN members register for programs through their online account while registration is open.
-After registration closes, participants may submit a late registration request through email to [email protected], and they will be put on the waitlist for the program.
+After registration closes, participants may submit a late registration through this form, and they will be put on the waitlist for the program.

 For our programs, we use a registration process we call Pending Enrolment Only, where there are no spots allocated on a first-come, first-serve basis.
-Rather, we have registration open for four days (Monday at noon to Friday at noon), and everyone who submits a request during this period will have their requests Pending.
+Rather, we have registration open for one week (Monday at noon to Sunday at midnight), and everyone who submits a request during this period will have their requests Pending.
 After registration closes, we review all requests received, make enrolment decisions, and follow up with all participants within a week following registration closing.

 We use the Pending Enrolment Only process for registration for a few reasons: